protocol/nft-website/docs/tutorial/avax-nft.md

 })
 ```

-This script uses [Ethers](https://docs.ethers.io/v5/) library to deploy the contract to the local Avalanche node(s).
+This script uses the [Ethers](https://docs.ethers.io/v5/) library to deploy the contract to the local Avalanche node(s).
 Now, we can deploy the contract with this hardhat command:

 ```shell
 npx hardhat run scripts/deploy.js --network local